 Core Virtues Across Traditions

-- Honesty and Truthfulness: Islam places a strong emphasis on truthfulness in all aspects of life, a value that runs parallel to the Hindu concept of Satya (truth) as a sacred duty.
+• Honesty and Truthfulness: Islam’s emphasis on truthfulness parallels Hinduism’s concept of satya (truth) as a sacred duty.

 Aligning Your Life with Universal Ethics